 - Family Guy:

-- In-universe in "The Kiss Seen Around the World," in that Tom Tucker hopes to do to a story about teen-ager Neil Goldman threatening to jump of the roof of city hall, accomplishing it by adding "object falling" sound effects in post-production and humorous commentary to the narrative.
+- In-universe in "The Kiss Seen Around the World," in that Tom Tucker hopes to do to a story about teenager Neil Goldman threatening to jump off the roof of city hall, accomplishing it by adding "object falling" sound effects in post-production and humorous commentary to the narrative.
 Thwarted when Meg overhears this and tells him he is a vile, amoral man for even thinking about trying to encourage a suicide to create a story he hopes will amuse the audience, and when Meg's body breaks Neil's fall.

 - When the Grim Reaper is injured, Peter realizes that nobody can die so he and eventually everyone else start to perform ordinarily lethal stunts for amusement.

-- In a Manatee Gag, Stewie is playing ball with a still-living Casper.
+- In a Cutaway Gag, Stewie is playing ball with a still-living Casper.
 Stewie throws the ball into the street, causing Casper to get hit by a car.
 When he reappears as a ghost, Stewie apologizes, but Casper says he planned to off himself in a few days anyway.

 - The Aqua Teen Hunger Force episode "Dumber Dolls" featured a doll named "Happy Time Harry" who is so depressingly cynical, he causes the perpetually optimistic doll Jiggle Billy to lose hope and commit suicide.
 Jiggle Billy's head assures Meatwad that he isn't actually dead, but he is still depressed.